Secure remote backup with OpenVPN, rsync and encfs

 Pretty nice, isn’t it?
 There’s not extra disk space taken by this virtual crypted folder, it’s just a on-the-fly, dynamic view of the original folder.

-Now on the backup server, we need to enable rsync as a daemon in /etc/default/rsync
+Now on the backup server, we need to enable rsync as a daemon in /etc/default/rsync:

 RSYNC_ENABLE=true

-Then we configure the /etc/rsyncd.conf
+Then we configure the /etc/rsyncd.conf file:

 log file = /var/log/rsync.log timeout = 300 read only = yes [backup] comment = Backup folder path = /home/backup read only = no list = yes uid = root gid = root host allow = 10.8.0.* host deny = *